rancher/docs/content/os/v1.x/en/installation/configuration/write-files/_index.md

       restrict [::1]
 ```

-> Note: Currently only supports built-in services, the custom services are not applicable.
+> **Note:** Currently, writing files to a specific system service is only supported for RancherOS's built-in services.
+You are unable to write files to any custom system services.